Patient education: Autism spectrum disorder (Beyond the Basics)

 Professional-level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Autism and chronic disease: No evidence for vaccines as a contributing factor
+Autism spectrum disorder and chronic disease: No evidence for vaccines or thimerosal as contributing factor

 Autism spectrum disorder: Clinical features

 Autism spectrum disorder: Surveillance and screening in primary care

 The following organizations also provide reliable health information.

 (www.nlm.nih.gov/medlineplus/autism.html, available in Spanish)